Character, Not Race

 Myth 8: Those individuals who are uncomfortable talking about issues of race are only concerned about character.

 The truth is that we are all concerned about race, even if that concern is subconscious.
 And denying that we are concerned about race prevents us from being deliberate about renewing our minds and uprooting our bias.
 Those who post memes like this are undoubtedly concerned about race since discussions of race triggered them to post the meme.
 Why is this?
 One Facebook friend confided that whenever he hears about efforts to reduce racial disparities, he reacts with resentment.
 As a White male, he fears that efforts to reduce racial disparities will result in White males losing their advantages in society.
-I expect this subconscious fear impacts millions of Americans.
+I expect this subconscious fear impacts many other Americans.